kubernetes-sigs/descheduler/docs/user-guide.md

 Flags:
-      --add-dir-header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --descheduling-interval duration   Time interval between two consecutive descheduler executions.
+      --add-dir-header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --degradation-allowed              Allow descheduling of Pods that have no rescheduling candidates --descheduling-interval duration   Time interval between two consecutive descheduler executions.
 Setting this value instructs the descheduler to run in a continuous loop at the interval specified.
       --dry-run                          execute descheduler in dry run mode.
       --evict-local-storage-pods         Enables evicting pods using local storage by descheduler